enigmalea/dapolyshipping/docs/exchange/faq.md

 Where we believe things cross into "this probably isn't healthy polyamory" is through things like blackmail, emotional manipulation, or other coercive techniques (i.e. "have a threesome and I won't leave you").
 If you have any doubts while writing your prompts/requests or when fulfilling your assignment, feel free to reach out to us and we can talk through things.

-Please note, the mods of the exchange don't have a *moral objection* to these themes and absolutely will not judge you; they're just not in scope for the exchange.
+The mods of the exchange don't have a *moral objection* to these themes and absolutely will not judge you; they're just not in scope for the exchange.

 ## How do I participate?
 The exchange is being done through AO3.
 That means you have to have an AO3 account to sign-up or give treats.
 If you do not have an AO3 account and would like one, the mods have invites available!
 Please feel free to reach out to us for an invite.